plajjan/ddos-gen/README.md

 ```

+<a id="src-mac"></a>
 ### stressing a switch/router with many new src-macs
 Not all networking-devices support mac-learn in hw.
 Even if done in hw, learning new macs puts a massive stress on the dataplane.
-Per default the tool is generating a random src-mac with each frame generated.
+Per default the tool is generating a random src-mac for each subscriber.
 A fixed src-mac can be configured as well.

 e.g. to generate 10 snmp-packets in vlan-id 10 with each a random smac: